Howard-Guan/personal-react-portfolio-website/README.md

-To run this project in local machine, clone the entire project to local machine, open code editor and open terminal cd to project folder, use command line "npm run"
-Or To visit my personal website
+To view the live demo of my personal portfolio page, please visit website